gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Current Branch: 50-get-most-recent-game
+## Current Branch: 51-get-most-recent-game-for-a-season
-Change the behavior of getting the current game from finding open games (unfinalized) to getting the most recent game.
+Getting the current game for the current season.
+So if the current season has no games then the current game does not exist.